chorn/mitm-detector/README.md

 Here are the scripts you could probably use right now:

 1. `ssl-grab-cert.sh` will download the SSL certificate from an HTTPS server.
+1. `ssl-cert-info.sh` will print the interesting bits of a downloaded certificate.
+1. `ssl-mitm-check.sh`
-1. `ssl-mitm-check.sh` will download an SSL certificate and compare it to local, trusted copy, using fingerprints.
+  1. Downloads an SSL certificate and compares it to a local, trusted copy, using fingerprints.

-Here are the scripts I'm working on that aren't ready for anyone else to use:
+  1. You should make a trusted copy of a certificate first, using `ssl-grab-cert.sh`.
+  1. Will also try to detect a captured network, wildcard certs, subjectAltNames with DNS entries, and do the right thing.

 1. `transparent-proxy-check.sh` has a server-side dependency to work.
 1. `content-tampering-check.sh` also has a server-side depedency.